rklogan/Silly-Sampler/README.md

 Silly Sequencer assigns a random sample to each note of each channel of a MIDI file and outputs the resulting audio file.
 The samples are pitch shifted to the note specified in the MIDI file.
 Silly Sequencer is written in Python3.

 ## Why do this?
 Because we can.
-(And it's amusing)
+(And it's amusing.)

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.